Skip to content

 • Remarkably fast matching – clients often see candidates within 24 hours.

-• All engagements include a risk-free 14-day trial.
+• All engagements include a risk-free 7-day trial.

-• All-in price includes the 14-day trial (fully refundable if you opt out).
+• 7-day risk-free trial included (fully refundable if you opt out).

 5. Revelo

-• Huge Talent Pool: Claims 400k+ screened engineers in LATAM.
+• Huge Talent Pool: 400k+ screened engineers across Latin America.

-• Admin Handle: Manages payroll, taxes and compliance for you.
+• Full Admin Support: Manages payroll, taxes, benefits, and compliance for you.

 • Quick Shortlists: AI matchmaking provides candidates in days.

-• Regional Bias: Developers are only from Latin America.
+• Regional Bias: Developers are exclusively from Latin America.

 • Variable Experience: A substantial portion of talent is midlevel, not all senior.

-• Opaque Pricing: No up-front pricing; companies must consult to get quotes.
+• Opaque Pricing: No public pricing; must consult for quotes.

 Best For